 For example, a spasm in the scalenes can cause pain to be felt in the upper back, chest, across the shoulders, down the arm and into the forearm (see image below).
 A common burning pain that is felt in the center of your back, along the shoulder blade, may actually be caused by a spasm in your neck.
 You can rub your back all day, but until you treat the spasm in your neck you will never get rid of the pain.

 Muscles merge into tendons, and tendons attach to moveable bones.
-The system is beautifully designed, until there is a shortening of the muscle from a spasm or contraction resulting from repetitive use.
-When this happens the shortened muscle pulls on the tendon, causing it to pull away from the bone.
+The system is beautifully designed, until there is a shortening of the muscle from a spasm or contraction.
+Repetitive strain injuries cause the shortened muscle to pull on the tendon, pulling it away from the bone and causing tendonitis.
 This is most clearly demonstrated in Achilles tendonitis, but may occur anywhere in the body.

-The two muscles of the calf, "gastroc" (short for gastrocneimus) and soleus both merge into the Achilles tendon (see image above).
+The two muscles of the calf, “gastroc” (short for gastrocneimus) and soleus both merge into the Achilles tendon (see how they fit together).
 The tendon then inserts into the back of the heel.
 When the muscle contracts it pulls the heel up off the ground, allowing you to stand on your toes.
 The calf muscles must contract in order for you to push off with your toes as you take a step.